chrisgleissner/spring-batch-rest/README.md

 Large `jobExecutionCacheSize` values will create increase heap use, but small values combined with large `limitSize` request parameters will cause increased REST query latencies.
 Thus, if you increase this property value, you may also want to increase your heap size.

+The cache only contains job executions since the Spring context création.
+If you want to be able to query job executions that were performed earlier, eg. during a prior JVM execution, you will want to disable caching.
+To do so, simply set the property to 0.

 ### Job Restart